- Home

 - Can I remortgage my equity release plan?

-Homeowners with equity release plans could consider moving to a different deal to save them money over the long term.
+Homeowners with equity release plans should check whether moving to a different deal could save them money over the long term.

-Just as you are able to remortgage your home in the traditional mortgage market, you can switch to another equity release provider’s deal to benefit from lower interest charges, alongside potentially more flexible features.
+Just as you can remortgage your home if you have a standard mortgage, you may be able to move to another equity release deal to benefit from lower interest charges, alongside potentially more flexible features.

 “It is important to enlist specialist advice to determine the appropriate action for your individual circumstances.
 There is a wide range of modern equity release products available today, and the most suitable choice for any customer may not necessarily be the one offering the lowest rate.”